woodliu/consulHttpProxy/README.md

 #### What is this tool work for?

 When use load balance/gateway to register a service, the load balance will choice one consul server to store the service.
-When delete a service, the load balance may choice the wrong consul server according to the balance strategy.
+When delete a service, the load balance/gateway may choice the wrong consul server according to the balance strategy.

 #### WorkFlow